EricCrosson/camelot/README.md

 > at least four different distributed algorithms using Promela language and the
 > SPIN model checker.

-This assignment is one from the [Spring 2012 Final Project list].
+This assignment is from the [Spring 2012 Final Project list].

 Verified Algorithms
 -------------------